magento/architecture/design-documents/remote-invoker.md

      * @param array $arguments Keys - argument names.
      * @param int|null $timeout
      * @param int|null $retries
-     * @return mixed Method call result.
+     * @return Promise Will provide InvokeResponseInterface when resolved,
-     * @throws RemoteInvokeException When remote call failed.
+     *                 RemoteInvokeException on reject when networking fails,
-     * @throws \Throwable Exception thrown in the remote method.
+     *                 has "wait" method to use in synchronous way.
      */
     public function invoke(
         string $sourceId,